Bill Botten

-William "Bill" Botten (born 19 May 1935) is a British illustrator, designer and artist known for the design of over 250 book covers.
+William Botten (born 19 May 1935) is a British illustrator, designer and artist known for the design of over 250 book covers.

 Early life

 Botten was born in London, England, and was evacuated to the Buckinghamshire countryside for the duration of the Second World War.
 He left school aged 16 for his first job as a studio boy at advertising agency George Street & Company in the City of London.
 He returned to Streets after National Service in the Royal Air Force in Iraq.

 Career

 After working as a designer at magazine publishers Fleetway Publications, London, he became Art Director at Sphere Books, a new paperback book publishers set up by Thomson Corporation in 1965.
 After a brief partnership with fellow designer Wilson Buchanan, he freelanced full time producing magazine adverts, exhibition stand designs and in the 1980s illustrations for the Avon Products cosmetics company.
 His most distinctive artistic legacy lies in the book jackets he designed for UK publishers, David Bruce and Watson, Hutchinson and Jonathan Cape.
 Many of these books are collectable and some command high prices.